 However, even though Sennacherib’s army occupied Judah up to the very doorstep of Jerusalem, and even though Sennacherib’s emissary Rabshakeh boasted against God and Hezekiah (Isaiah 36:4-21), Assyria was rebuffed.
 Hezekiah prayed, and God promised that the Assyrians would never set foot inside the city (Isaiah 37:33).
 God slew 185,000 Assyrian forces in one night (Isaiah 37:36), and Sennacherib returned to Nineveh where he was slain by his own sons as he worshiped his god Nisroch (Isaiah 37:38).

-In 612 BC, Nineveh was besieged by an alliance of the Medes, Babylonians and Scythians, and the city was so completely destroyed that even its location was forgotten until British archeologist Sir Austen Layard began uncovering it in the nineteenth century.
+In 612 BC, Nineveh was besieged by an alliance of the Medes, Babylonians, and Scythians, and the city was so completely destroyed that even its location was forgotten until British archaeologist Sir Austen Layard began uncovering it in the nineteenth century.
 Thus, as the Babylonian Empire ascended, Assyria dropped off the pages of history.